Travel.State.Gov > International Travel > Country Information > United Arab Emirates International Travel Information

 Women Travelers: Please review our travel tips for Women Travelers.

-Travelers Who Require Accessibility Assistance: While in the UAE, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+Travelers Who Require Accessibility Assistance: While in the UAE, individuals with disabilities and reduced mobility may find accessibility and accommodation very different from what you find in the United States.
 Although the UAE has several modern cities, the level of service, especially outside of newly constructed areas is not comparable to the United States.
-This includes the availability of public transportation attuned to the needs of those with disabilities, well-designed sidewalks and road crossings, and accessible businesses.
+This includes the availability of public transportation attuned to the needs of those with disabilities and reduced mobility, well-designed sidewalks and road crossings, and accessible businesses.
 Public transportation in Dubai is wheelchair accessible.
 However, the buses that connect Dubai with the other emirates in the UAE are not wheelchair accessible.